 I am having a 3 day show of paintings at WaterWealth in Chilliwack.
 This is a collection of paintings, (a retrospective in a sense) from three decades of my career.
 The show will be open for the next three Fridays only - November 29, December 6, and December 13.
 The openings will take place from 4-7pm and I will be in attendance for all three.
 If you are in the Chilliwack area come on down, say hello and check out the artwork.

 "The WaterWealth Project is about empowering community residents to regain control over decisions that affect their home waters - the rivers, lakes and aquifers that are the arteries of our towns, cities and regions."

 I will be donating 30% of all sales (19 pieces from the last three decades) to this wonderful project.

 The WaterWealth office is located at Unit 4 - 45668 Storey Avenue, just off Vedder Rd in Chilliwack.
 Here is a link to the WaterWealth website to get a google map of their location.

 Yes, the Sunnyside Series is showing on Sunnyside Boulevard.
 A small selection of prints from the Sunnyside Series is currently being displayed at the "Lakeside Beach Club" restaurant at Cultus Lake.
-Update - This is an ongoing show.
+Update - The restaurant is closed for the winter.

 This newly opened eatery is located on Sunnyside Boulevard next to the Cultus lake plaza and across the street from the water park.
 The show has been up for about a week now and already two pieces have sold, one print and also the latest and only Sunnyside original in the show - #29.